MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathAppend](/windows/desktop/api/shlwapi/nf-shlwapi-pathappenda) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathAppend](/windows/win32/api/shlwapi/nf-shlwapi-pathappendw) .

-## <a name="buildroot"></a> ATLPath::BuildRoot
+## <a name="buildroot"></a>ATLPath:: BuildRoot

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathBuildRoot](/windows/desktop/api/shlwapi/nf-shlwapi-pathbuildroota).
+Bu işlev, [PathBuildRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathbuildrootw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi